This guidance is intended to:

 In this section it is important that you provide us with evidence to demonstrate that you possess the knowledge, skills and experience required as set out in the person specification for the role.
 It is not sufficient to merely state in your application that you have the knowledge, skills or experience required; you will need to provide specific examples of what you have done and how you believe this demonstrates you meet each requirement.

 Shortlisting will take place as soon as possible after the closing date.
-When shortlisting we assess how closely your application meets the selection criteria set out in the person specification.
+When shortlisting we are making an assessment of how closely your application meets the selection criteria set out in the person specification.
 Shortlisters will go through your application in detail looking for specific evidence that you possess the knowledge, skills and experience required for the role.
 Unless you have provided specific evidence, supported by relevant examples, you are unlikely to be shortlisted.
+You will be asked to respond to the essential criteria for the vacancy you are applying for when completing Step 5 of Tate’s application form.

 You will be notified of whether you have been shortlisted or not via email.
 You can also check the status of your application by logging into your account.